-- A Writing Center which assists students when they have writing assignments.
+- A Writing Center is available to assists students when they have writing assignments.

-- Peer Assisted Study Sessions which targets historically difficult classes.
+- Peer Assisted Study Sessions are avaialble, which targets historically difficult classes.
 These sessions are lead by students who have taken the course and have done well in it.

 - Personal Academic Coaching teaches students strategies to excel academically.

-Men: Football, Basketball, Baseball, Golf, Tennis, and Soccer
+Men: Baseball, Basketball, Football, Golf, Soccer, and Tennis

-Women: Basketball, Softball, Volleyball, Tennis, Soccer, and Lacrosse
+Women: Basketball, Lacrosse, Soccer, Softball, Tennis, and Volleyball.

 21) What type of area is Rocky Mount and what is there to do there?

 Rocky Mount is an All-America Award winning city that is located off of Interstate 95 and about an hour east of Raleigh on U.S. Route 64.
 There are sections of the city that are rural, other areas that are urban, and other areas that are suburban.
 Rocky Mount has numerous museums, parks, and a sports complex which is one of the largest sports complexes on the eastern seaboard.
 There is also a multi-plex movie theater, bowling alley, skating rink, arcade, numerous restaurants, and a mall which are all about a ten minute drive away from the college.
 Our Dunn Center is located on campus which holds events such as concerts, orchestras, and comedy shows that are open to the students and the Rocky Mount community.

 22) Is on campus housing guaranteed all 4 years?